By Joe Sabatini

 In 1993, Secretary of the Interior Manuel Lujan Jr. conveyed title for the 43 acre property to the AIPC.
 They established the Indian Pueblo Federal Development Corporation (IPFDC) to develop the property.
 As sovereign Indian trust land, the property was no longer subject to local zoning and other state and local regulations.
 Concerns about incompatible development, particularly casino gambling, caused a group of neighbors to challenge the development politically and in court.
 Through the efforts of City Councilor Vince Griego and successive City administrations, IPFDC and the City jointly adopted a Development Agreement for municipal services in 2002.
 Under this agreement, the eastern half of the campus is becoming the Southwest Regional Office center for the BIA.
 A hotel and other retail developments are planned for the western half of the property.
 Across 12th Street, the Indian Pueblo Cultural Center recently added a new wing, a convenience store and a gas station.
 Westway Plaza is being replaced with a Lowe’s Home Center and a rebuilt Walgreen’s.
 To coordinate these developments, the City worked with neighbors and property owners to prepare design guidelines and traffic mitigations in a 12th & Menaul Plan.

 Recently, the K-Mart property has been redeveloped into commercial and office properties.
-Streetscape and traffic improvements were recently completed around 12th and Candelaria, following a community planning process to develop the Candelaria Village Center as envisioned by the North Valley Area Plan.
+Streetscape and traffic improvements were completed around 12th and Candelaria, following a community planning process to develop the Candelaria Village Center as envisioned by the North Valley Area Plan.
 After a five year effort, the City adopted a North Fourth Street Corridor Redevlopment Plan in 2010.
-The University of New Mexico Hospital is planning to build a Family Health Clinic on the site of the former Larry's Drive-In at 4th and Mildred.
+The University of New Mexico Hospital has opened a Family Health Clinic on the site of the former Larry's Drive-In at 4th and Mildred.
+The Albuquerque Indian School Development is building a Starbuck's on 12th Street.
 These positive developments promise an improved business climate for the future of the Near North Valley.

 Public Art Shade Structure for Los Candelarias Village Center.
 Photo by Joe Sabatini, 2010